sjamos/Financial-MQP-2015/README.md

 * Clean up Manager code.
 * Find a way to pass the ticker symbols along with the clusters, which will allow stocks to get their previous history.

-Make a dict of stock value : 'name' before clustering, and then check it later when running tests!

 ### Usage

 Running master tests: